-Real-time monitoring of water levels using a solid state FTIR-based sensor
+Real-time monitoring of water levels in glycols using a process FTIR-based analyser

 The IRmadillo™ is an effective, accurate and precise sensor for measuring water in glycols.
 It has been demonstrated directly for monoethylene glycol and triethylene glycol, but the technique is applicable to any glycol dehydration mix.
 It is possible to monitor water contents to 139 ppm in MEG and 96 ppm in TEG.